City Palace, Udaipur: History

 The City Palace was built concurrently with the establishment of the Udaipur city by Maharana Udai Singh II and his successor Maharanas over a period of the next 400 years.
 The Maharanas lived and administered their kingdom from this palace, thereby making the palace complex an important historic landmark.

 The Mewar kingdom was flourished initially in Nagda (30 km to the north of Udaipur), established in 568 AD by Guhil, the first Maharana of Mewar.
 In the 8th century, the capital was moved to Chittor, a hilltop fort from where the Sisodias ruled for 800 years.
 Maharana Udai Singh II inherited the Mewar kingdom at Chittor in 1537 but by that time there were signs of losing control of the fort in wars with the Mughals.
 Udai Singh II, therefore, chose the site near Lake Pichola for his new kingdom as the location was well protected on all sides by forests, lakes and the Aravalli hills.
 He had chosen this site for his new capital, much before the sacking of Chittor by Emperor Akbar, on the advice of a hermit he had met during one of his hunting expeditions.

 The earliest royal structure he built here was the Royal courtyard or 'Rai Angan', which was the beginning of the building of the City Palace complex.
 The court was built at the location where the hermit had advised Maharana to build his new capital.

 After Udai Singh's death in 1572, his son Maharana Pratap took the reins of power at Udaipur.
-Later, in the famous Battle of Haldighati, which end on stalemate against the Mughal Emperor Akbar in the year 1576.
+Later, in the famous Battle of Haldighati, which ended in stalemate against the Mughal Emperor Akbar in the year 1576.
 After the death of Maharana Pratap, Amar Singh I took the reins of power at Udaipur.

 But with the increasing Marathas attacks by 1761, Udaipur and the Mewar state were in dire straits and in ruins.
 By 1818, Maharana Bhim Singh signed a treaty with the British accepting their protection against the other empires.
 After the Indian independence in 1947, the Mewar Kingdom, along with other princely states of Rajasthan, merged with the democratic India, in 1949.
 The Mewar Kings subsequently also lost their special royal privileges and titles.
 The successive Maharanas, however, retained their ownership of the palaces in Udaipur and converted parts of the palace complex into heritage hotels.

-The palace of Udaipur, which is a glorious symbol of Mewar, in front of thousands of Sadhu - Sadvis, Shravak-Sravikas, Pujya Shri Ganeshacharya the then head of Shri Akhil Bharat Varshiya Sadhumargi Jain Sangh presented the title of Yuvacharya to Muni Shri Nanalalji.
+In November 2024, clashes broke out outside the palace after Vishvaraj Singh Mewar,The ceremonially anointed 77th Maharana of Mewar on 25 November 2024 at chittorgarh fort after the death of his father Mahendra Singh Mewar, was prevented from entering the complex by his estranged uncle, Arvind Singh Mewar, who manages the trust running the estate.